newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/registry-update-brc-amendment.md

 Use the DORES’ online [Registry Change Service](https://www20.state.nj.us/TYTR_REGC/servlet/common/Login) to make the following changes to your tax and employer information:

 - A change in your business location and/or mailing address
-- A change to your business’ state tax or employer payroll responsibilities
+- A change to your business's state tax or employer payroll responsibilities
 - A change in your business’ operational months
 - Authorization request to submit tax/employer payments via electronic funds transfer or update your saved payment information
 - Report your business as the managerial member of a `combined group|combined-group`